Shimorina/human-evaluation-datasheet/sheet/markdown/human-evaluation-datasheet.md

 5.  ***Other (please specify)***: if selection method is none of the above, choose this option and describe it.

-## Question 3.1.3: What is the statistical power of the sample size?
+### Question 3.1.3: What is the statistical power of the sample size?

 *What to enter in the text box*: The results of a statistical power calculation on the output sample: provide numerical results and a link to the script used (or another way of identifying the script).
-See, e.g., Card et al. (2020).
+See, e.g., Card et al. (2020), Howcroft & Rieser (2021).

-## Evaluators (Questions 3.2.1–3.2.4)
+## Evaluators (Questions 3.2.1–3.2.5)

-Questions 3.2.1–3.2.4 record information about the evaluators participating in the experiment.
+Questions 3.2.1–3.2.5 record information about the evaluators participating in the experiment.

-## Question 3.2.1: How many evaluators are there in this experiment?
+### Question 3.2.1: How many evaluators are there in this experiment?
 Answer should be an integer.

 *What to enter in the text box*: the total number of evaluators participating in the experiment, as an integer.

-## Question 3.2.2: What kind of evaluators are in this experiment?
+### Question 3.2.2: What kind of evaluators are in this experiment?
 Select all that apply.
 If none match, select ‘Other’ and describe.
-In all cases, provide details in the text box under ‘Other.’
+In all cases, provide details in the text box under ‘Other’.

 *Check-box options (select all that apply)*: